Force01/EmoTitan/README.md

 <b>Note: This IDE setup is for macOS and Windows 7 /10</b>

-Thanks for watching and good luck!
+Thanks for playing and good luck!

 EMOTIV INC: https://www.emotiv.com